shuds13/python-tutorials/tutorials/python.conda.md

     >>> import sys
     >>> sys.path

-To ensure isolation from external packages on your system set the environment variable `export PYTHONNOUSERSITE=1` before activating the environment (simlar to `--no-site-packages` in virtualenv).
+To ensure isolation from external packages on your system set the environment variable `export PYTHONNOUSERSITE=1` before activating the environment (similar to `--no-site-packages` in virtualenv).
 This should prevent paths for external python paths being included in the sys.path inside the Conda environment.
 Selected directories can also be added using the  PYTHONPATH environment variable as usual.

 <!-- Cross compilation issues *** -->